-- Are you interested in international affairs?
+- Are you interested in the Arctic from local, regional and international perspectives?

 Programme structure